Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/01_Instance.md

 }
 ```

-Additionally add a class member to hold the handle to the instance:
+Additionally add a data member to hold the handle to the instance:

 ```c++
 private: